jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Track number of times Black ball has been potted `#pot---red--black` (no more than 16)
     + it's possible, however unlikely it might be that a player can pot a colour ball 16 times, including the colour sequence.
 (15 reds, 15 of a single colour and the colour sequnce e.g. 15 Reds, 15 Yellows, Yellow, Green, Brown, Blue, Pink, Black)

-+ `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 2).

-+ Disable foul and miss buttons when points remaining is at 0 (Player 2)
++ `TODO:` Disable foul and miss buttons when points remaining is at 0 (Player 2)

-+ `TODO:` Handling scoring and points remaining when the player scores 2 reds
-  + Click red ball icon to pot 1 red ball and move to shooting for a colour ball.
-  + Click red ball twice to pot 2 red balls and move to shooting for a colour ball.
-  + Apply button for more than 1 red ball potted.

-+ `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once?
++ `TODO:` Change the styling of the snooker ball icons so they stand out more - more visual clarity required against the main background and also as disabled elements.

 * `TODO:` Check the highest break is updated correctly - player 1